Richard Marshall interview below.

 Rick Marshall lived in San Francisco for 20 years, between 1969 and 1989.

-Rick Marshall worked for KTIM, a Bay Area radio station and ran the Avenue Movie Theatre, including projectionist work, which specialized in silent movies, and one of his favorite films was the 'Red Phantom'.
+At the time Rick Marshall was employed as an engineer for KTIM, a Bay Area radio station and ran the Avenue Movie Theatre, including projectionist work, which specialized in silent movies, one of his favorite films being the 'Red Phantom', highlighted in potential Zodiac correspondence, when the Red Phantom Letter arrived at the San Francisco Chronicle on July 8th 1974.
 Running the theater was not easy, engaging the use of volunteer juvenile offenders to assist in its daily running.
 The theater funded the running of old movies on Tuesday and Wednesday, by showing more contemporary productions for the rest of the week.
-The Avenue Theater was built in 1927 and situated at 2650 San Bruno Avenue, San Francisco, approximately 4.5 miles from the Mason and Geary Street intersection in the Theater District, where Paul Stine fatefully picked up the Zodiac Killer on October 11th 1969.
+The Avenue Theater, at 2650 San Bruno Avenue, San Francisco, opened its doors to the paying public on July 27th 1927, was situated approximately 4.5 miles from the Mason and Geary Street intersection in the Theater District, where Paul Stine fatefully picked up the Zodiac Killer on October 11th 1969.
 See on Google Maps.

-The Exorcist Letter , widely believed to be the final letter of the Zodiac sent on January 29th 1974, after a three year drought of correspondence by the killer, included strange symbols said to marry up closely with ones used on KTIM call letters.
+The Exorcist Letter, widely believed to be the final contact from the Zodiac Killer, was mailed on January 29th 1974, after a three year drought of correspondence by the killer, but would sign off with yet another veiled message that included strange oriental style symbols at the foot of the correspondence, said to marry up closely with ones used on KTIM call letters.

 Robert Graysmith, who spent ten years researching for his book Zodiac, has ultimately confirmed he visited the home of a man who knew Rick Marshall, ending up in the homeowners basement, where he described hearing footsteps in the above room which unsettled him, as the owner had reassured him they were alone.
-This man was Bob Vaughn, a professional organist, who played in silent movie theaters, including the Port Theater, in which Rick Marshall worked in 1974, as well as the Roxie Theater in San Francisco and was depicted in the 2007 David Fincher Zodiac film, to be the person responsible for the handwriting on the movie theater posters.
+This man was Bob Vaughn (see below), a professional organist, who played in silent movie theaters, turning up at the San Bruno Avenue Theatre in 1968, as well as playing at the Port Theater, in which Rick Marshall worked in 1974, along with the Roxie Theater in San Francisco and was depicted in the 2007 David Fincher Zodiac film, to be the person responsible for the handwriting on the movie theater posters.
 However, he would have been too old to be the Zodiac Killer based on eyewitness testimony and was never regarded as a suspect by law enforcement.

 Speculation circulated in certain quarters that Rick Marshall may have had an accomplice in the Zodiac crimes, which included Richard Gaikowski because of his love of classic films also, and his running of the Roxie Theatre in the Bay area.